Space shuttle Endeavour rolls into new L.A. home at museum

 Endeavour flew from 1992 to 2011 and was built to replace the Challenger, which exploded seconds into a 1986 launch in a mishap that killed all seven crew members on board.
 Endeavour was taken out of service at the end of the shuttle program.

-The shuttle is 122 feet long and 78 feet wide and stands 5 stories tall at the tail, which police said makes it the largest object ever to move through Los Angeles.
+The shuttle is 122 feet (37 meters) long and 78 feet (24 meters) wide and stands 5 stories tall at the tail, which police said makes it the largest object ever to move through Los Angeles.
 Its combined weight with the transporter was 80 tons.

 Organizers say only a few inches separated Endeavour's wings from structures along the route, and workers felled 400 trees along curbs to clear a path.
 The science center will plant more than 1,000 trees to make up for their loss.